 You know, as the world turns and feeds off its own collective insanity, creating nothing useful but pain and suffering, I try to step back, close my eyes and simply breathe.
 In those moments I often turn to Brock Van Wey, and his truly blissed-out music.
-Thankfully for me, there is plenty from his catalog to choose from.
+Thankfully for me, there is plenty from his catalogue to choose from.
 Besides a few releases under his real name, of which Home is only the second on echospace [detroit], Wey has recorded over 20 full-length albums under his bvdub moniker, and even a few releases under Earth House Hold and East Of Oceans projects.
 And although at times it feels difficult to keep track of his ambitious output, it is the complete opposite feeling of being immersed in it – an effortless waft in the ocean of sound.

 The work of Brock Van Wey has appeared numerous times on these pages, through album reviews, interviews, studio specials and even a few fan-dedicated mixes.
 Yet over and over I feel drawn to his output, compelling me once again to write these words.
 As I have already alluded, Home is a followup to Wey’s 2009 opus, White Clouds Drift On And On.
 The latter, also released on echospace, came with a second disc full of dubbed out interpretations by Stephen Hitchell as Intrusion.
 The sequel (if it may be called that), now nearly five years later, is also a double release, this time without the remix offering, but still, nevertheless, just as compelling.